Skip to main content

 What happens if a player retires while under contract?

-Why is the Rookie Draft before the FA Auction Draft?
+Why is it recommended to do the Rookie Draft before the FA Auction Draft?

 Can I drop players or change my roster during the draft?